craigmateo/learning-archive/README.md

 This repository is a **curated record of what I’ve studied** —
 from formal university programs to professional upskilling, MOOCs, and hands-on guided projects.

-The README remains readable and structured while containing the full details directly in this file.

 ---

 # 🎓 Academic Coursework